JarodMica/StyleTTS-WebUI/README.md

 ## Features
 ✔️ Inferencing/Generation Tab with ability to choose between different trained models

+✔️ Split and combine paragraphs to generate audio for text of any arbitrary length - Thanks @JonSingleton https://github.com/JarodMica/StyleTTS-WebUI/pull/29

 ✔️ Dataset prepration using Whisperx

 ✔️ Training tab with tensorboard monitoring available